keyvariable/kvHttp2Kit.swift/README.md

 Below is an example of a server providing simple responses over secure HTTP/2.0 and HTTP/1.1 at all available IP addresses on 8080 port for both `example.com` and `www.example.com` hosts:
-- simple greating text response at root path;
+- simple greeting text response at root path;
 - echo binary response with *POST* request's body at `/echo` path;
 - random boolean text response at `/random/bool` path;
 - random integer text response with structured URL query at `/random/int` path.